jostrm/azure-enterprise-scale-ml/README.md

 **Q: What are the limitations in ESML v0.2 ?**
 - A: An accelerator has a purposed `edge` and `ease of use` - also purposely less flexible and more `standardized`.
-    - All data is saves automatically as `.parquet` in the datalake (Bronz, Silver, Gold).
-The `IN` data folder should be either .csv or .parquet
+    - All data is saves automatically as `.parquet` (no .orc support) in the datalake (Bronze, Silver, Gold).
+The MASTER `IN` data folder can be whatever format, that `Azure Data factory` have to transform to .parquet (or .csv) if TABULAR analysis.
     - Only TABULAR data is supported.
 No images as of now.
     - Saving / Reading data defaults to `Pandas dataframes` (as of now), and `Azure ML Dataset is always available` - use this to `convert to Spark dataframe` to run `Azure Databricks steps` etc.
     - Tips: Things ESML does not cover, you can always fall back to the Azure ML SDK & open source.
         - Use the ESML accelerator to `solve 80% of your use cases faster`.
 Example: The `Autolake feature` can be used for **whatever data-refinement/analytics projects**
     - Model serving: ESML right now accelerates only `batch scoring`and `online scoring`.
 If you have a `streaming` scenario, build as usual (EventHubs with Kafka) but you can use `ESML AutoLake`etc.
     - The DEMO examples: MLOps pipeline uses AML compute clusters and AKS clusters in v0.2. `Spark/Databricks DEMO` examples are coming in future ESML releases.

 **Q:Does ESML support <ins>`BIG DATA` use cases? </ins>?** - Can I still get use ESML, which is Python focused, no PySpark?
-- A: ESML are an accelerator to `DEFINE` Azure ML Pipelines, which can have a `Synapse Spark step` or `DataBricksStep`, where you can wrhite `PySpark`
+- A: Yes, ESML are an accelerator to `DEFINE` Azure ML Pipelines, which can have a `Synapse Spark step` or `DataBricksStep`, where you can wrhite `PySpark`
 - A: **But, first**. `What is BIG DATA?` I asked my collegeus on the Databricks team:

     - A: -Well, If you have data below 8-10TB, No, but this is a grey zone here.